Sayyida Zaynab Mosque, Syria: Architecture

 Several Shia scholars and celebrities such as Seyyed Mohsen Amin Ameli, and Seyyed Hossein Yousef Maki Ameli are buried in the shrine of Sayyidah Zainab and the surrounding cemeteries.
-Ali Shariati, the Iranian ideologue of the Islamic Revolution of 1979, had wished before his death, to be buried in the yard of Zaynab bint Ali, the descendant of Muhammad and beloved daughter of Imam Ali.
+Ali Shariati, an ideologue of the Iranian Revolution, had wished before his death, to be buried in the yard of Zaynab bint Ali, the descendant of Muhammad and beloved daughter of Imam Ali.
 His shrine is found within the compound of Sayyidah Zaynab Mosque and is regularly visited by many Iranian pilgrims.

 Recent history

 On 27 September 2008, a car bomb attack took place on the intersection leading up to the mosque, killing 17 people.

 On 14 June 2012, the town became the target of a suicide car bomb attack where around 14 people were heavily wounded.

 Since mid-summer 2012, the town has been under attack from armed militants in neighbouring Sunni towns.
-Many Shia and pro government families were driven out of their homes in southern Damascus and sought refuge in Sayyidah Zaynab.
+Many Shia and pro-government families were driven out of their homes in southern Damascus and sought refuge in al-Sitt.
 Constant shelling became more frequent in this predominantly Shia town, and rockets landing on random places in the town became common.

+2016 bombings

-On 31 January 2016, at least 60 people were killed in three bomb blasts in the Koa sodhda area, near the shrine.
+On 31 January 2016, at least 70 people were killed in three bomb blasts in the Koa sodhda area, near the shrine.
 At least another 110 people were also wounded in the blasts, caused car bombs.

-According to the Times of Israel on 21 May 2022, citing a Twitter account which follows Israeli military activity in Syria, it was alleged that "the strikes targeted sites in the suburb of Sayyidah Zaynab, south of Damascus".
+On 21 February 2016, over 130 people were killed in another series of bombings, less than a month after the January attacks, and 180 people were injured.

+On 12 March 2017, Hay'at Tahrir al-Sham claimed responsibility for the explosion of a roadside bomb and a suicide bombing at the shrine.
+The twin attacks killed 74 people according to the Syrian Observatory for Human Rights, the majority of whom were Iraqi pilgrims.
+Hay'at Tahrir al-Sham described the attack as a "message to Iran".

+On 27 July 2023, a motorcycle detonated near a taxi at Kou Sudan Street near Sayyida Zaynab's Shrine, killing at least six people and injuring another 23.

+To maintain security, the Lebanese militant group Hezbollah guarded the site until they were withdrawn before the fall of Damascus in December 2024.